1st Edition

 Biography

-Catherine Watts worked in Higher Education for forty years and am a Senior Fellow/International Teaching Fellow (Higher Education Academy, UK), affiliated to the universities of: Heidelberg (Germany); Alcalá de Henares (Spain); Shanghai (China).
-Since 2013 they have written eight textbooks for language teaching/learning which reflect my research interests.
+Catherine Watts has worked in Higher Education for over forty years and is a Senior Fellow/International Teaching Fellow (Higher Education Academy, UK), affiliated to the universities of Heidelberg (Germany), Alcalá de Henares (Spain) and Shanghai (China).
+Since 2013 she has written eight textbooks for language teaching/learning (all published by Routledge) which reflect Catherine’s research interests.